xdong05/xdong05.github.io/research.md

   From left to right:
   (A) eco-evolutionary feedbacks between organisms and landscapes;
   (B) vegetation–sediment interactions in riverine landscapes;
-  (C) patterned coastal wetlands shaped by biological and geomorphic processes.
+  (C) inhibition of adaptive evolution in patterned landscapes.
 </p>

 {:/nomarkdown}